 This is my leading program, both in my opinion and in the opinion of the amazing parents I have already worked with.
 Just like learning a new language requires patience, devotion, and – you guessed it – a lot of compassion, so does making Nonviolent Communication the way we speak at home.
 Compassion and empathy take time and practice.

-During this month you will learn how to communicate to your children in a way that makes them listen.
-You will learn how to address their deepest needs, and how to influence their behavior by finding beneficial strategies to get their needs met.
+It usually takes about two months of weekly sessions to learn how to communicate to children in a way that makes them listen.
+During this time you will learn how to address your children’s deepest needs, and how to influence their behavior by finding beneficial strategies to get their needs met.
 You will learn how to get your needs met, because we can only meet the needs of others when we are satisfied ourselves, don’t we?
 As a result, we will significantly decrease the amount of yelling, fighting, and power struggles.

 Breaking old habits is hard, and returning to old habits is easy.
 For this reason, time is a meaningful feature in learning, practicing, and making Nonviolent Communication the language of YOUR life.